vanHeemstraSystems/video-conferencing-headstart/100/600/README.md

 ## 100 Key Light

+The ***key light*** should be the brightest of the three and provides the bulk of light to your subject.

 ## 200 Fill Light

+The ***fill light*** eliminates shadows caused by the key light.
+Your fill should be about half the intensity of your key so that it still eliminates shadows, but doesn’t produce a flat-looking shot due to the fill and key lights matching too closely.

 ## 300 Back Light

+The ***back light*** separates your subject from the background.
+This creates depth and prevents a flat-looking shot.
+Your backlight can be hard light (no diffusion), as it won’t create shadows visible to the camera on the subject’s face.

 Considering ELINCHROME LITE MOTIV STRIP BOX (33 cm width x 175 cm height) EL28003